smsohan/kfk/README.md

 2. The `consumer` container - is an always-on consumer listening to messages on a topic.
 3. The `app` container - that exposes a HTTP API to publish some messages

 Locally, all three containers run on docker-compose.
 In GCP, the Kafka container runs on Google Compute Engine.
 The app and consumer run as a part of the same Cloud Run app.
 The app satisfies the Cloud Run service contract by listening to port 8080 to serve HTTP traffic.
 The consumer runs as a side-car, listening to the Kafka topic on the background.
 The Cloud Run app is set to use min and max instance of 1 with `cpu_idle` set to false.
-This makes the Cloud Run multi-container app always running.
+This keeps the Cloud Run multi-container app running.

 You can disable the consumer app locally, and use the `/consume` HTTP endpoints to consume messages.
 This can be useful to understand how `/lag` works.
 The `consumer` app adds an aritifical `sleep` to mimic some processing time for each message.